pydantic/pydantic/docs/migration.md

 #### Required, optional, and nullable fields

-Pydantic V2 changes some of the logic for specifying whether a field annotated as `Optional` is required (i.e., has no default value) or not (i.e., has a default value of `None`), and now more closely matches the behavior of `dataclasses`.
+Pydantic V2 changes some of the logic for specifying whether a field annotated as `Optional` is required (i.e., has no default value) or not (i.e., has a default value of `None` or any other value of the corresponding type), and now more closely matches the behavior of `dataclasses`.
 Similarly, fields annotated as `Any` no longer have a default value of `None`.

 The following table describes the behavior of field annotations in V2: